fedora-python/pull-request-review-guide/fedora-pr-review-guide.md

 - [ ] (If needed) Release is bumped
 - [ ] (When adding patches) Patch purpose is documented in the specfile
 - [ ] (When backporting patches) Patch origin and/or authorship is traceable
+- [ ] (When creating patches from scratch) The patch is proposed upstream or justified as downstream-only
 ```

 ## As a submitter of Pull Request (PR)